 Whenever it switches from Smart TV sound to Smart-hub, for example, the Receiver should spontaneously accept it.

 That said, connecting your Onkyo Receiver to your Samsung smart TV should not be a herculean task with a good HDMI cable.
-However, you may encounter some problems if you are using the older versions of Onkyo receiver.
-This is because they may not be ARC compatible.
-But rest assured, we have got you covered.
+However, you may encounter some problems if you are using the older versions of the Onkyo receiver.
+This is because they may not be ARC-compatible.
+Rest assured, we have got you covered.